 After binge-watching episodes of Caribbean Life on HGTV during the lockdown, we dreamed of getting away to the Caribbean again.
 Actually, we dreamed of moving to an island after the pandemic was over.

-Alas, the pandemic never really ended and we went 2 years without traveling anywhere.
+Alas, the pandemic never really ended, and we went two years without traveling anywhere.
 Anyone else can relate?